Jeanpseven/SocialMediaHackingToolkit/README.md

 | Windows 7   |           |    X       |
 | Windows 10+ |     X      |           |
 | Termux |     X      |           |
+function clear() removed
+lol we don`t need a clear on bruteforce script we will be like:
+-uuh i found the password
+*script clear function*
+-where is my pass??????

 </div>